NDFA-with-epsilon/Memory/README.md

 # Memory
-Basic Memory Allocation algorithms from my OS class
+Basic Memory Allocation algorithms
+File an issue for suggesting improvements to this meme-tier code !!